fulminazzo/YAGL/item/README.md

 </dependency>
 ```

-This module depends on the main core and adds some implementation specific features.
+This module depends on the main core and adds some implementation-specific features.

 First of all, it adds the [BukkitItem](bukkit/src/main/java/it/angrybear/yagl/items/BukkitItem.java) class,
 an implementation of [Item](src/main/java/it/angrybear/yagl/items/Item.java)